The South African dealer register

-ProDiam and Charles Greig serve completely different buyer profiles.
-ProDiam is a 25-year-old Bedfordview wholesale operation built around GIA ideal-cut round brilliants.
+Prodiam and Charles Greig serve completely different buyer profiles.
+Prodiam is a 25-year-old Bedfordview wholesale operation built around GIA Excellent-cut round brilliants.
 Charles Greig has operated since 1899 from Hyde Park Corner, is the official Rolex agent, and specialises in estate stones, heritage settings, and fine timepieces.
-ProDiam wins on price for current GIA-certified stones; Charles Greig wins on estate provenance and the century-plus archive.
+Prodiam wins on price for current GIA-certified stones; Charles Greig wins on estate provenance and the century-plus archive.

 At a glance

-ProDiam Trading is a 25-year-old Bedfordview wholesale dealer.
-They source rough from local SA mines, manufacture to GIA ideal-cut spec in-house, and sell at wholesale margin.
+Prodiam Trading is a 25-year-old Bedfordview wholesale dealer.
+They source rough from local SA mines, manufacture to GIA Excellent-cut spec in-house, and sell at wholesale margin.
 The buyer experience is technical and the price is the lowest in the country on a like-for-like GIA-certified stone.

 Charles Greig: heritage and estate